hussamhejaz/booking_backend/README.md

 Availability requests (`/api/owner/availability/slots` and the public booking availability) now prioritize home-service slots, then salon-level slots, then working hours.

+### Employees per service

+`migrations/005_add_employees_and_service_assignments.sql` introduces `employees`, `service_employees`, and an optional `bookings.employee_id` reference so owners can assign staff to specific services and clients can pick who performs a booking.
+Apply it before using the new employee endpoints.

 ### Public availability API

 `GET /api/public/:salonId/hours` returns available slots for a given date, optionally scoped to a specific `service_id` or `home_service_id`.
 Query params: